WARMER HOME IN WINTER

 This comparison point in the infographic above is a 12mm spacer to suit most new NZ standard window frames.
 It should be noted that for Retrofit double glazing unit spacers will generally be narrower to fit the window frames, and thus have slightly lower thermal performance levels.

 While Metro has spacer widths of 8 though to 18mm available.
 The key driver of the double and or triple glazing thermal performance is the Low E glass selection.
 E.g. a Low E Xcel Double Glazed Unit with a spacer of 16mm (unit 24mm) will achieve a U Value of 1.1.
 Beating all but a triple glazed unit also of Low E Xcel makeup with spacers of 10mm (Unit 36mm) also achieving a U Value of 1.0.
 Using 16mm spacers in the triple glazing would make a further jump in performance to a U Value of 0.90 but with a unit increase to 44mm.
-Full technical tables available here.
+Full technical tables for Double Glazing available here and for Triple Glazing here.

 COOLER HOME IN SUMMER